-The St. Louis Post-Dispatch’s "Advancing St. Louis" section profiles local leaders who “are impacting the St. Louis region by inspiring change and starting conversation.”
+The St. Louis Post-Dispatch’s "Advancing St. Louis" section profiles local leaders who “are impacting the St. Louis region by inspiring change and starting conversations.”
 Last week that leader was Pam Meanes.

 The Q&A covers her career as a litigator and her leadership on civil rights issues, including her tenure as president of the National Bar Association.